gopalfullstack/AzureAutomationAccounts/README.md

-# AzureAutomationAccounts

 Azure Automation Accounts – Scripts & Runbooks
-This repository contains production-ready PowerShell scripts and runbooks for automating tasks in Microsoft Azure using Azure Automation Accounts.
+This repository contains production‑ready PowerShell scripts and runbooks for automating tasks in Microsoft Azure using Azure Automation Accounts.

-**Overview
+Overview
-Azure Automation Accounts enable you to:**
+Azure Automation Accounts enable you to:

-Automate VM provisioning, management, and cleanup.
+Automate VM provisioning, management, and cleanup

-Run PowerShell or Python scripts in a serverless environment.
+Run PowerShell or Python scripts in a serverless environment

-Integrate with Azure services securely using Managed Identity.
+Integrate with Azure services securely using Managed Identity

-Schedule tasks for cost optimization, monitoring, and infrastructure management.
+Schedule tasks for cost optimization, monitoring, and infrastructure management

 This repo serves as a central collection of reusable scripts for DevOps engineers and cloud administrators.

 Included Scripts
+Create‑WindowsVM.ps1
-Create-WindowsVM.ps1 – Deploys a Windows VM with:
+Deploys a Windows VM with:

-Public IP, VNet, Subnet, NIC.
+Public IP, VNet, Subnet, NIC

-NSG with RDP (3389) access pre-configured.
+NSG with RDP (3389) access pre‑configured

-Trusted Launch support (auto-switches region/size if unsupported).
+Trusted Launch support (auto‑switches region/size if unsupported)

-Works with Managed Identity (in Automation) or Service Principal (locally).
+Works with Managed Identity (in Automation) or Service Principal (locally)

-More scripts will be added soon for:
+Planned additions:

-Cost optimization.
+Cost optimization scripts

-Resource clean-up.
+Resource cleanup automation

-Automation schedules.
+Scheduling & monitoring scripts

 How to Use
 1. Run Locally
-Clone the repo:
+Clone the repository:

-bash
 git clone https://github.com/gopalfullstack/AzureAutomationAccounts.git
 cd AzureAutomationAccounts
 Update Secure/AzSP.json with your Service Principal credentials:

 json
 {
   "TenantId": "<Tenant-ID>",
   "ApplicationId": "<App-ID>",